3. Sections¶

 The name should be taken from the

-architecture names used for e_machine
+architecture names used for e_machine.

-For instance .FOO.psect
+For instance .FOO.psect is the psect

 section defined by the FOO architecture.